-Real electron (e^{\pm}) and photon candidates are identified if they fall into the acceptance of the tracking system and have a transverse momentum above some threshold (default: $p_T >$ 10 GeV/c).
-Delphes assumes a perfect algorithm for clustering and Brehmstrahlung recovery.
+Real electron $(e^{\pm})$ and photon candidates are identified if they fall into the acceptance of the tracking system and have a transverse momentum above some threshold (default: $p_T >$ 10 GeV/c).
+Delphes assumes a perfect algorithm for clustering and for recovery of detector-induced Brehmstrahlung.
 Electron energy is smeared according to the resolution of the calorimetric cell where it points to, but independently from any other deposited energy in this cell.
 Electrons and photons may create a candidate in the jet collection.
-The (η, φ) position at vertex corresponds to corresponding track vertex.
+The $(\eta, \phi)$ position at vertex comes from their corresponding track vertex.
+As there is no associated track to photons, their reconstructed kinematics is less good than for electrons.
+Consequently, the mass resolution of di-photon resonances is affected.
+Similarly to full simulations, physics Brehmstrahlung from vertex is not taken into account in the electron reconstruction in Delphes.
+Consequently, resonances like $Z \rightarrow e^+e^-$ may have a bias in their reconstructed peak.